telosnetwork/telos-decide/docs/WorkerGuide.md

 ### What is a Worker?

-A worker on the Trail Voting Platform is an account that watches for jobs and completes them in return for payment.
+A worker is an account that watches for jobs and completes them in return for payment.
 There are many different kinds of jobs and they become available based on certain types of activity within the platform.

 ### What Kinds of Jobs are Available?